Claire names range from the classic Clara to elaborate Clarimond to modern possibilities like Clarity and Sinclair.

 CHIARINA

 Americans usually think of nicknames as shorter – Ellie for Eleanor, Lou from Lucille.
-But many languages elaborate names, adding syllables to create diminutive forms.
+But many languages extend names, adding syllables to create diminutive forms.
 Chiarina comes from Chiara plus -ina, an ending that transforms the name into “little Claire.”
-It’s not something you’ll hear in the US, but it has meaning for my family, so I’m listing it here.
-(My family turned Chairina into Clarina, though the current bearer of the name much prefers to be Clare.)

 CLARENCIA

-Speaking of elaborations, Clarencia probably comes from Clarence, though it seems possible that Clarencia predates the masculine form.
+Clarencia probably comes from Clarence, though it has a fascinating history independent of the masculine form.
 There’s a small port in Chile called Caleta Clarencia.
 A medieval state known as Achaea once claimed Clarencia as its capital.
 Today it stands in Greece, and is known as Glarentza, but antique coins still bear the inscription “DE CLARENCIA.”
-Pretty obscure, I suppose, but still a lovely, beguiling sound.
+It’s obscure, but might appeal to parents who love antiques like Benedetta.

 CLARETTE, CLARETTA